Winter Wildlife: Burrowing Owls

 Burrowing owl (Derek Neumann)

-Together we can help these amazing creatures by being aware of their needs, and protecting and enhancing their habitats to help populations grow for future generations to enjoy.
+Together we can help these amazing creatures by being aware of their needs, respecting their space, and protecting and enhancing their habitats to help populations grow for future generations to enjoy.

 Burrowing owl in flight (Derek Neumann)